A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm: Introduction

 \subsection{State of the art}

 In this subsection, we discuss the results of the literature related to this paper.
-The most related work is \cite{kutyniok2022theoretical} since our work is a generalization and improvement of its results, as we have explained before.
+The most related work is \cite{kutyniok2022theoretical} since our paper is a generalization and improvement of its results, as we have explained before.

 For the rest of the literature review, in Section \ref{subsubsec: Strassen algorithms} we explore the matrix multiplication algorithms which optimize the amount of scalar multiplications.
+Then, in Section \ref{subsubsec: NN and multiplication} we explore the different interactions involving matrix multiplication, Neural Networks and the Strassen algorithm.
 We follow in Section \ref{subsubsec: approximation NN} by presenting the approximation theory for Neural Networks, which justifies that the product of scalars can be approximated by Neural Networks with a great variety of activation functions.
-Then, in Section \ref{subsubsec: NN and multiplication} we explore the different interactions involving matrix multiplication, Neural Networks and the Strassen algorithm.
-Finally, in Section \ref{subsubsec: NN and PDEs} we present the uses that Neural Networks receive to numerically solve PDEs to contextualize our main reference.
+Finally, in Section \ref{subsubsec: NN and PDEs} we present the uses that Neural Networks receive to numerically solve PDEs.